trailofbits/tsc_freq_khz/README.md

-# A `tsc_khz_freq` Driver for Everyone
+# A `tsc_freq_khz` Driver for Everyone

 This driver exports the Linux kernel's `tsc_khz` variable via sysfs (in `/sys/devices/system/cpu/cpu0/tsc_freq_khz`) and enabled profiling and benchmarking tools to work in virtualized environments.
-It also makes these tools more accurate on systems where the time stamp counter is independent from clockspeed, like Skylake and new Intel processors.o
+It also makes these tools more accurate on systems where the time stamp counter is independent from clockspeed, like Skylake and new Intel processors.

-Several open source projects already check for this value, but until now it was only available in Google's production kernels.
+Several open source projects (X-Ray, Abseil) already check for this sysfs file, but until now it was only available in Google's production kernels.

 This driver enables it for everyone.